Penicuik to Dalkeith Railway Walk

 The route finishes near the lovely Dalkeith Country Park.
 There's some nice waymarked walking trails here running through ancient oak woodland and along the River Esk.
 Just to the east of the park you can pick up the Pencaitland Railway Walk.
 The trail runs along a dismantled railway and is suitable for both walkers and cyclists.
 Similarly the Haddington to Longniddry Railway Walk runs between the two East Lothian towns for a distance of about 5 miles.
 Near here you'll also find the Gosford Estate where there's some nice trails to follow around the grounds of grand mansion.

-Just to the north of the start point you can visit the pretty Glencorse Reservoir on the Flotterstone to Glencorse Reservoir Walk.
+Just to the north of the start point you can try the Flotterstone to Glencorse Reservoir Walk and the climb to the viewpoint at Scald Law.

 At Roslin you could take a detour to visit the noteworthy Rosslyn Chapel.
 There's some stunning architecture at the 15th century site which includes some pleasant trails through a wooded glen to the ruins of Roslin Castle.
 The chapel became famous when it was featured in Dan Brown's the Da Vinci Code.